cptmorgan-rh/ocp4-aio-vsphere-upi-lab/README.md

 `cluster=true` - Required to delete the entire cluster, ova, folder, and vwware tag.

-`skip_ova=true` - Skips downloading and deploying the OVA if previous deployed to vCenter.
+`skip_ova=true` - Skips deleting OVA if previous deployed to vCenter.

 `bootstrap=true` - To delete the bootstrap VM